wwymak/mojo-gpu-puzzles/book/src/puzzle_09/second_case.md

 38          for offset in range(ITER):
 ```

-**📝 First iteration complete**: Loop went from line 39 → 40 → back to 38.
+**First iteration complete**: Loop went from line 39 → 40 → back to 38.
 The loop continues.

 #### Step 8: Second loop iteration (offset = 1)
 ```bash